Victims of online harassment may choose to ignore their harassers

 If the harassment is social media related, do remember that online harassment and internet trolling is a violation of their platforms, so even if you ignore the trolls, be sure to report them on that platforms Report Abuse sections.
 Many platforms and forums should have a terms and conditions section where abuse is not tolerated.
 Report online abuse wherever you are experiencing it.

-We encourage you to call us today, as doing nothing at all may be jeopardising your health and your reputation.
+If you are in doubt, seek legal advice.
+We encourage you to call us or to another expert online harassment solicitor today, as doing nothing at all may be jeopardising your health and your reputation.
 Even if you don't respond to online abuse, you may want to make the posters accountable and/or have the offending web pages removed.
 Our online harassment lawyers can remove web pages where the online abuse has occurred and from experience, turning your frustration and upset into making the perpetrator accountable could very well make you feel vindicated.
-Don't respond directly to the abuser but do respond to online abuse and call our friendly team of internet law experts today: 0800 612 7211.
+Don't respond directly to the abuser but do seek legal advice from specialist online harassment lawyers today: 0800 612 7211.